 1. Washing Your Natural Hair Only With Water

-Also known as the wash-and-go routine, this method of washing your natural hair reduces the build-up on your scalp without drying your curls out.
-It is also an alternative way to style your tresses without using hot tools.
+This method of washing your natural hair provides much-needed moisture to your hair and scalp.
+It is also an alternative way to style your tresses mid-week.
 Here is how you do it:

 - With your fingers, divide your hair into four equal sections.